Olivia Peralta: Television

 Her breakout role came as co-hostess for the television show PICNIC, which she co-hosted for almost 9 years.
-She is currently a judge on Discovery Home & Health's show Desafío Fashionista.
+She was a judge on Discovery Home & Health's show Desafío Fashionista.

 Modeling

 Olivia Peralta began modeling at age 16, and continues to model.

 Writing

 Olivia is co-author of the best-selling book Mundo Rosa – Tu Guia Maxima De Belleza.

 Mundo Rosa

 Olivia Peralta and Angie Taddei are co-founders of www.mundorosa.com.mx, a website that covers topics of interest to teenage girls and young women.
 They have since expanded the brand to include a best-selling book, and now a yearly expo called Mundo Rosa, La Experiencia which is meant to demonstrate products and advice provided on the website.

-Other Work
+Other work

 Infatuation

 Olivia Peralta founded a fashion line called Infatuation.

 Educator

 Olivia Peralta is a co-founder of Colegio Real Bosque, a school focusing on new ways to teach young children.